-- a) For each task (ref.
-5.3.2.1.), during the working time allocated, the competitor is entitled an unlimited number of attempts.
-An attempt starts when the model aircraft is released from the hands of the competitor or his helper(s) under the tension of the tow-line.
-No change of model aircraft or parts of the model aircraft is allowed after starting the first attempt. - b) The competitor is entitled to a new working time period if any of the following conditions occur and are duly witnessed by an official of the contest: - ..i) his model aircraft in flight collides with another model aircraft in flight, or another model aircraft in the process of launch (released for flight by the competitor or his helper) or, with a launch cable during the process of launching.
-Should the flight continue in a normal manner, the competitor may demand that the flight in progress be accepted as official, even if the demand is made at the end of the original working time - ii) his model aircraft or launch cable in the process of launch collides with another model aircraft or launch cable also in the process of launch (released for flight by the competitor or his helper), or with another model aircraft in flight.
-Should the flight continue in a normal manner, the competitor may demand that the flight in progress be accepted as official, even if the demand is made at the end of the original working time - iii) his launch cable is crossed or fouled by that of another competitor at the point of launch of his model aircraft (released for flight by the competitor or his helper). - iv) the flight has not been judged by the fault of the judges or timekeepers. - v) in the case of an unexpected event, outside the competitor's control, the flight has been hindered or aborted. - c) For all cases described above the competitor may demand that the flight in progress in which the event occurred will be accepted as official.
-Note is made that in the event the competitor continues to launch or does a re-launch after clearing of the hindering condition(s) he is deemed to waive his right to a new working time. - d) The competitor has the right to change his model during a current round and this is not withstanding rule 5.3.2.1. if: - 1. his model collides with another model in flight; he has the right for a reflight, but his model is not reparable in time. - 2. his model has landed (final or intermediate landing) and is damaged by a landing model of another competitor and the model is not reparable in time. - 3. in the case of 1) or 2) above, once the competitor has exercised his right to change his damaged model aircraft, that model must not be used in any subsequent task(s) in the current round, with the exception stated in paragraph 5.3.1.3.f). - e) In case of additional attempts in task A (Duration) during a round or task B (Distance) during a round, the competitors entitled to that additional attempt must fly within a group that is not complete in number or in one or more groups newly formed.
-If this is not possible due to a clash of frequencies, those entitled to another flight fly within their original group once more.
+- iv) the flight has not been judged by the fault of the judges or timekeepers.
+In Task A, the pilot and/or his helper has to inform the timekeeper(s) about the position of the model a reasonable time before landing; if this is not done, the competitor is not entitled to a reflight if his attempt was not (or not correctly) judged by the timekeeper(s). - v) in the case of an unexpected event, outside the competitor's control, the flight has been hindered or aborted. - c) If the competitor continues to fly or continues to launch or he does a re-launch, he has waived his right for a new working time. - d) The competitor has the right to change his model during a current round and this is not withstanding rule 5.3.2.1. if: - 1. his model collides with another model in flight; he has the right for a reflight, but his model is not reparable in time. - 2. his model has landed (final or intermediate landing) and is damaged by a landing model of another competitor and the model is not reparable in time. - 3. in the case of 1) or 2) above, once the competitor has exercised his right to change his damaged model aircraft, that model must not be used in any subsequent task(s) in the current round, with the exception stated in paragraph 5.3.1.3.f). - e) In case of additional attempts in task A (Duration) during a round or task B (Distance) during a round, the competitors entitled to that additional attempt must fly within a group that is not complete in number or in one or more groups newly formed.
+If this is not possible, those entitled to another flight fly within their original group once more.
 The better of the two results will be the official score except for those competitors who are flying the additional attempt.
 For those the result of the repetition is the official score.